bitwarden/help/_articles/importing/import-from-firefox.md

 tags: [import, firefox]
 ---

 Since version 57, the Firefox browser no longer provides any password export addons and you will need to use third-party tools.
-We recomend FF Password Exporter, an open-source tool that works on Windows, macOS, and Linux distributions.
+We recommend FF Password Exporter, an open-source tool that works on Windows, macOS, and Linux distributions.

 ## EXPORT YOUR FIREFOX PASSWORDS